• Free shipping on all orders

 Cats from the olden days have been getting moisture from their prey.
 This means your cat can also stay hydrated from the food you provide.

-A Texas A&M College of Veterinary Medicine & Biomedical Sciences professor, Dr. Debra Zoran, says it is important for cat owners to feed their cats a balanced diet, and it should include wet food to fulfill your pet’s daily water needs.
+A Texas A&M College of Veterinary Medicine & Biomedical Sciences professor, Dr. Debra Zoran, says it’s important for cat owners to feed their cats a balanced diet, and it should include wet food to fulfill your pet’s daily water needs.

 She further says that cats that only consume dry foods have less water in their body, making them vulnerable to dehydration.
 Comparing dry pet food with wet food, we can see a significant difference in moisture content.
 Dry food consists of 10–12%, while wet food has 75–78% moisture.

-If you don’t usually feed your cat wet food, you can start doing it gradually and see how your pet reacts to it.
+If you do not usually feed your cat wet food, you can start doing it gradually and see how your pet reacts to it.
 Cats typically like the taste of chicken, fish, and beef.
 You can buy multiple products in these flavors.

 Top view of two cats eating wet and dry pet food from ceramic feeding dish